 - Setting up a roommate group DOES NOT automatically put you and your roommates into the same room.
 You will need to use the Move Roommates function to pull / push roommates into a space.

 - Each group is good for only one assignment change.
-Once a change has been made, you will need to reestablish the group if you want to make another change.
+Once a change is made, you must reform the group if you want to make another change.

 - By setting up the group, you give the members of your group permission to change your assignment.